-This vehicle complies with the Fuel Permeation Emission Control regulations of the U.S. Environmental Protection Agency (EPA) and the California Air Resources Board (CARB).
+This vehicle complies with the Fuel Permeation Emission Control regulations of the U.S. Environmental Protection Agency (EPA), the California Air Resources Board (CARB), and Environment Canada (EC).
 The fuel tank, fuel hoses, and fuel vapor charge hoses used on this vehicle incorporate fuel permeation control technologies.
 Tampering with the fuel tank, fuel hoses, or fuel vapor charge hoses to reduce or defeat the effectiveness of the fuel permeation technologies is prohibited by federal regulations.

-Catalytic Converter
+Catalytic Converters

-This motorcycle is equipped with a three-way catalytic converter.

-The catalytic converter contains precious metals that serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.
+This motorcycle is equipped with oxidation catalytic converters.
+Each catalytic converter contains precious metals that serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.

-The catalytic converter acts on HC, CO, and NOx.
-A replacement unit must be an original Honda part or its equivalent.

-The catalytic converter must operate at a high temperature for the chemical reactions to take place.
-It can set fire to any combustible materials that come near it.
+Catalytic converters act on HC and CO.
+Replacement parts must be original Honda parts or equivalents.
+The catalytic converters must operate at high temperature for the chemical reactions to take place.
+They can set fire to any combustible materials that come near them.
 Park your motorcycle away from high grasses, dry leaves, or other flammables.